COVID-19: Test and trace support payment

 Please note – The Test and Trace payment is taxable if you are a taxpayer but it is not subject to National Insurance Contributions.
 HMRC will automatically collect tax from your pay through your tax code, or self-employed recipients should report the payment on their 20/21 Self Assessment tax return.

-People on low-incomes who have been told to self-isolate by NHS Test and Trace can now apply to North East Lincolnshire Council for a payment of £500.
+People on low-incomes who have been told to self-isolate by NHS Test and Trace or are a parent or guardian of a child who has been told to self-isolate can now apply to North East Lincolnshire Council for a payment of £500.

 To be eligible for the Test and Trace Support Payment, you must: